mgechev/blog.mgechev.com/_posts/2015-07-18-flux-in-depth-store-network-communication-services.md

 ### `NetworkObserver`

 Waits for new messages emitted by the data `Channel`.
 This component is responsible for parsing the messages and processing them.
 Once the message is parsed, based on its content the `NetworkObserver` invokes specific `Action`.

+## Third-party Services

+If you're using a third-party service (Twilio for example) you can process in a similar fashion.
+You can create a wrapper of the service (in the case of Twilio, the `Twilio` global) and bring it in your flux data-flow.

 ### Quick FAQ: